Nikoleta-v3/Nikoleta-v3.github.io/students/cory_seelenfreund.md

 summer of 2024, he worked for the New Rochelle Science Research Program on ``Strategy Dynamics Related to Memory and Selfishness''.

-Cory presented the results of his project at WESEF, the Regeneron Westchester Science & Engineering Fair.
-This fair brings together students from Westchester and Putnam counties in New York State, where they compete in various fields.
-Cory presented his work in the Mathematical Sciences category and won first place in Mathematics.

-Cory was selected as one of only 20 finalists out of 800 participants to advance to the Regeneron International Science & Engineering Fair.

-At Regeneron International Science & Engineering Fair Cory won first prize in the Mathematical Sciences category.
+Cory won first prize in mathematics at the Regeneron Westchester Science & Engineering Fair, which qualified him for the pres- tigious International Science & Engineering Fair (ISEF).
+At ISEF, he again won first prize in mathematics and additionally received the ``Peggy Scripps Award for Science Communication'' one of the top awards across disciplines.
+This award included a
+$10,000 scholarship to support his future tuition.